-We also put the lasagna on the top rack instead of the middle to help it cook faster..
+We also put the baking dish on the top rack instead of the middle to help it cook faster.

 What to Serve with Lasagna

-Lasagna is already a nutritious food on its own, but it still doesn’t contain enough fiber.
-We recommend serving with a side of salad to give your body more fiber.
+Our Italian pasta casserole is already a nutritious dish on its own, but it still doesn’t contain enough fiber.
+We recommend serving with a side of salad to up the fiber intake.

-A simple salad loaded with fresh vegetables and a tangy dressing can enhance your taste buds while enjoying the meal.
+A simple salad loaded with fresh vegetables and a tangy dressing will liven up your taste buds to enhance the overall experience.

 2. Meal Plan with Lasagna

 This salad is full of protein and fibrous vegetables.
-Along with lasagna, this protein-rich, high-in-fiber meal can help you gain muscle and stay full for a long time.
+Along with the baked pasta, this protein-rich, high-in-fiber meal can help you gain muscle and stay full for a long time.